I remember the day that the announcement came that Holy Loch was closing.

 During the Gulf War when Kuwait was liberated, we even carried a few side arms just in case anything untoward happened.
 Nothing ever did.
 Just as well.

-But the end of the Cold War and the need to conserve finds was an overriding factor in closing the base.
+But the end of the Cold War and the need to conserve funds was an overriding factor in closing the base.
 Trident was well established and the range of the missiles negated the need for a forward base.
 The range of the latest version Trident missiles make them a potent weapon from nearly anywhere on earth.
 Plus, continued improvements in the delivery systems and control systems made them much more reliable under nearly any circumstances.

 So the base was an expense.
 It was time to go home at last.